• Menu

 Colorado Tiny House Festival - Brighton, CO.
 Photo: Colorado Tiny House Festival

 No matter where your curiosity was piqued, you can learn more about the lifestyle at the Colorado Tiny House Festival.
+Typically held over the weekend in late June, this year’s festival will happen on TBD 2025 (last event: Saturday and Sunday, July 13th and 14th, 2024).

-Colorado Tiny House Festival
+Tiny House Festival Highlights

 If you don’t want to pay the entrance fee, you can volunteer at the festival for free admission and other perks if you book your spot well in advance.

-The History of Tiny Houses
+History of Tiny Houses

 The modern tiny house movement didn’t gain much traction until the 1970s when people wanted an alternative to mass consumption and craved a more free-spirited, less encumbered lifestyle.
 But tiny homes were popular—and necessary—long before that.

-Some of the first to pioneer tiny homes were the Mongolians who lived in yurts, also known as gers, that were easy to transport when necessary.
+Some of the first to pioneer tiny homes were the Mongolians, who lived in yurts, also known as gers, that were easy to transport when necessary.
 Much later, Henry David Thoreau’s publication of Walden is often listed as another source of inspiration for living in a tiny home since he wrote the book from his own tiny cabin.

 Tiny Homes in Colorado